PHorg Logo

 1927

-A dinner plate from the Palace Hotel's famous "Gold Service" which was used
+A dinner plate from The Palace Hotel's famous "Gold Service" which was used

 only on very special occasions.
 The service was fine Bavarian "Black Knight"